Integrating in-situ Shear Rheology with Neutron Reflectometry for Structural and Dynamic Analysis of Interfacial Systems: Design, operation, and data analysis

 \subsection{Data analysis}

-{\bf Rheology data analysis.} In fluid-fluid interfaces, interfacial and bulk phases effects are intrinsically coupled.
-Hence, the only way to correctly decouple both effects is to work with the flow fields both at the interface and the bulk fluid phases.
-Obviously this renders the task quite complicated.
-However, several flow field-based data analysis (FFBDA hereafter) schemes have been proposed recently for different ISR configurations, either in longitudinal \cite{Reynaert2008,Tajuelo2015,Tajuelo2016} or rotational motion \cite{Vandebril2010,Tajuelo2018,Sanchez2021}.
-In all of them, a simple physical model of the flow allows to formulate the Navier-Stokes equations for the bulk fluids flows with just one velocity component (in the DWR the azimuthal one)\cite{Vandebril2010,DWRDrag}.
+{\bf Rheology data analysis.} In fluid-fluid interfaces, the contributions of interfacial and bulk phases are intrinsically coupled.
+Hence, the only way to correctly decouple both effects is to work with the flow fields at the interface and the bulk fluid phases.
+Obviously, this makes the task quite complicated compared to analytic calculations.
+However, several FFBDA schemes have recently been proposed for different ISR configurations, either in longitudinal \cite{Reynaert2008,Tajuelo2015,Tajuelo2016} or rotational motion \cite{Vandebril2010,Tajuelo2018,Sanchez2021}.
+In all of them, a simple physical model of the flow geometry allows the user to formulate the Navier-Stokes equations for bulk fluid flows with just one velocity component (in rotational rheometers, such as the DWR, the azimuthal one) \cite{Vandebril2010,Sanchez-Puga2024, DWR_psp_mar}.
 Then, the stress balance at the interface is included through the Boussinesq-Scriven equation \cite{Reynaert2008,Vandebril2010}, considering that only shear stresses occur at the interface and the bulk fluids.
-The crucial parameter in this problem appears in the Boussinesq-Scriven equation, namely, the complex Boussinesq number, $Bq^*$ that describes the relative importance of interfacial drag compared to bulk drag, and for the most general case of Newtonian bulk fluids and linear viscoelastic interfaces is represented as \cite{Edwards1991}:
+The crucial parameter in this problem appears in the Boussinesq-Scriven equation, namely the complex Boussinesq number, $Bq^*$, which describes the relative importance of the interfacial drag compared to the bulk drag.
+For the most common case of Newtonian bulk fluid phases and linear viscoelastic interfaces, $Bq^*$ is defined as \cite{Edwards1991}:

+where $\eta$ and $\eta_s^*$ are the subphase and complex interfacial viscosities, $V$ is the characteristic velocity, $L_s$ and $L_b$ are characteristic length scales for the decay of linear momentum at the interface and in the bulk fluid, respectively, $P_s$ and $A_b$ are the perimeter of the contact line at the probe surface and the area of contact between the probe and the bulk subphase, and $a$ is a length scale defined by the probe's area-to-perimeter ratio, $a = A_b/P_s$.
+In the present case, a ring with diamond cross-section with side $L$, it is usual to consider $a = L$ (for the DWR on the air/water interfaces $L \sim 0.7$ mm \cite{Vandebril2010, Renggli2020, Sanchez-Puga2024}).
+Strictly speaking, $L_b$ and $L_s$ are frequency-dependent scale lengths \cite{Fitzgibbon2014}, so that $Bq^*(\omega) \sim L_b (\omega)/L_s (\omega) \simeq \omega^{-1/4}$.
+As the typical frequency range in interfacial rheology measurements is not very wide, this dependence can be safely ignored.